buda-base/asset-manager/docs/user/Audit Tool/AuditToolOperation-1.0.md

 # Updates
 Date|Notes
 ---|---
 4 Nov 2020| Add Warning semantics.
-For some tests, if a required directory does not exist, the test should not fail.
-(For example, the `ImageSizeTest` test requires the folder `image` to exist.If it does not, the test cannot be said to fail, since it was never run.
+For some tests, if a required directory does not exist, the test should not fail. </br>(For example, the `ImageSizeTest` test requires the folder `image` to exist.</br>If it does not, the test cannot be said to fail, since it was never run.
- &nbsp;| Cases where this occurs generate a test result of WARN.
-Files which would have been renamed PASS or FAIL are now renamed WARN--... in the case when some tests succeeded and some had warnings.
+ &nbsp;| Cases where this occurs generate a test result of WARN.</br>Files which would have been renamed PASS or FAIL </br>are now renamed WARN--... in the case when some tests succeeded and some had warnings.
  &nbsp;| The return code of `audittool` also accommodates this extension.
-If any test failed outright, the return code from `audittool` is 1.
-If all tests succeeded, or some tests succeeded, while some generated warnings, `audittool` returns 0 (as if all tests succeeded)
+If any test failed outright,</br> the return code from `audittool` is 1.
+If all tests succeeded,</br> or some tests succeeded, while some generated warnings,</br> `audittool` returns 0 (as if all tests succeeded)
  2021-05-14|Add overrides of properties
+26 Jan 2022|Added platform install changes to configuration.
+&nbsp;|Removed external test and test development - Still in 0.9 Operation